 Are you trying to figure out how to pass the CPA exam?
-It’s a daunting task and one that all CPAs must face.
-These professionals can make upwards of $100,000 a year so the hard work pays off.
+It’s a daunting task that all CPAs must face.
+These professionals can make upwards of $100,000 a year, so the hard work pays off.
 Here are some tips on how to prepare for the exam.

 Be in the Correct Mindset

-Experts say it takes between 350-800 hours of studying to prepare.
-That’s a lot of time and you won’t be able to do a lot of other things.
+Experts say it takes between 350 and 800 hours of studying to prepare.
+That’s a lot of time, and you won’t be able to do a lot of other things.
 Make sure family and friends are onboard so they’ll be prepared for your absence.
 Further, you have to be ready to sacrifice free time.
 CPA Prep Courses are a must because you’ll learn about the exam content and what to study.

 Stay Motivated